diegodelbianco12/cash-intelligence-dashboard/methodology/module2_risk_analysis.md

 dimensions are **undefined, not zero** — the model returns a blank rather than a value.

 This distinction is deliberate.
-A DSO of 0 would mean "collects instantly — the best possible payer," which is the opposite of "no data yet."
+A delay of 0 would mean "collects instantly — the best possible payer," which is the opposite of "no data yet."
 Coercing missing history to zero would silently flag the least-known customers as the safest, exactly inverting the intended